Sign in to view assessments and invite other educators

 For each equation, find the exact solutions by completing the square and the approximate solutions by graphing.
 Then, verify that the solutions found using the two methods are close.
 If you get stuck, study the example.

-Discuss any common struggles mistakes made when solving the equations.
+Discuss any common struggles or mistakes made when solving the equations.
 Then, invite students to reflect on the merits and challenges of solving by each method.
 Ask questions such as: